The Role of Deep Learning Regularizations on Actors in Offline RL: Experimental details

 \section{Experimental details}

 For results in \autoref{per-data}, we conducted a hyperparameter search and selected the best results using RAR for each dataset.
 We used JAX implementations of ReBRAC+CE and IQL from \citet{tarasov2024value} based on the Clean Offline RL \citep{tarasov2024corl} ReBRAC implementation.
+Adam~\cite{kingma2014adam} optimizer is used for both algorithms

 The experiments were conducted on Titan RTX GPUs.

 Our study utilized the v2 version of datasets for Gym-MuJoCo and AntMaze, and v1 for Adroit.
 The agents were trained for one million steps in all domains and evaluated over ten episodes for Gym-MuJoCo and Adroit and over one hundred episodes for AntMaze.
 Following \citet{chen2022latent}, AntMaze reward function is multiplied by 100.